A Beginner’s Guide to Lead Generation: What is it, Types, Important, Process, Strategies

 5. Host an online event

-Whether you're a content creator working alone or part of a larger team, you can generate a good number of leads using webinars.
+Whether you’re a solo content creator or part of a bigger team, webinars are a powerful tool for generating leads.

 webinar-landing-page-how-to-build-beautiful-emails